The Unofficial Net Yaroze Newsgroup

 Lastly, it's a very small API, making it easier to learn, making it one of the easiest "retro" consoles to program for fun!

-1.5 What are the benefits of programming Net Yaroze over other libraries?
+1.5 What are the benefits of programming Net Yaroze over other PlayStation libraries?

 The Net Yaroze SDK provides a lot of useful video game subsystems, including:

-- 2D line and rectangles for a user interface and cells for a tile maps.
+- 2D line and rectangles for a user interface and "cells" for tile maps.

-- Simple 3D asset pipeline with simple 3D Object loading and rendering, and a hierarchical coordinate system.
+- Simple 3D asset pipeline with object loading, camera (view) and rendering, and hierarchical coordinate system.

 What's not in the SDK: